Eclipse Plug-Ins

 Eclipse Integrated Development Environment (IDE) Plug-ins

 BASIS offers BDT and Enterprise Manager plug-ins for the Eclipse IDE, as well as the experimental BBjUtilities plug-in of additional utilities.
-This page describes how to set up a development computer for those plug-ins so that you can develop BBj code for the current versions of BBj, versions 23.xx, with the latest Java 17 LTS (“Long Term Support” release) and the correct version of Eclipse for Java Developers.
+This page describes how to set up a development computer for those plug-ins so that you can develop BBj code for the current versions of BBj, versions 24.xx, with the latest Java 17 or Java 21 LTS (“Long Term Support” release) and the correct version of Eclipse for Java Developers.

-NOTE: Eclipse 2023-03 includes a JRE which might not be the required Java 17 version.
-In addition, Java 17 requires you to add several Java virtual machine arguments to get BDT’s WindowBuilder to open ARC files.
-To use Java 17 with Eclipse 2023-03, be sure to follow bullets #5 and #6 of Step 3 to modify your eclipse.ini file.
+NOTE: Eclipse 2024-03 includes a JRE which might not be the required Java version.
+In addition, Java requires you to add several Java virtual machine arguments to get BDT’s WindowBuilder to open ARC files.
+To use Java 17 or Java 21 with Eclipse 2024-03, be sure to follow bullets #5 and #6 of Step 3 to modify your eclipse.ini file.

 Installation Instructions